Powerlearnproject/week-2-assignment-ONEBALDDEVELOPER/README.md

 Access to a computer with internet access
 A text editor (e.g. Microsoft Word Docs)
-Access to a sample Expense Tracker database (or instructor-provided data) that includes the table you designed in Week 1 (likely named "Expenses").
+Access to a sample Expense Tracker database (or instructor-provided data) that includes the table you designed in Week 1 (likely namsed "Expenses").
 See the database script in this repo titled "Week2.txt"
 Scenario: Imagine you've diligently tracked your expenses using the Expense Tracker database you designed last week.
 Now, it's time to analyze your spending habits!

 ## Submission: